karic-kenan/Fork/README.md

 2. clientSecret
 3. redirectUrl

-Redirect url can be whatever you put in (whatever as in for testing purposes, for production callback url will be different), so it can be "youAppPackageName://callback" (eg: "airbnb://callback")
+Redirect url can be whatever you put in (whatever as in for testing purposes, for production callback url will be different), so it can be "youAppPackageName://callback" (eg: "airbnb://callback").
+Remember what you select to be the scope of your application.

 Once you have those 3 informations, add them into `AppConst.kt` file (or add them to wherever file you preffer).